von-steinkirch/von-steinkirch/README.md

 In the beginning, my spoken English was rough, but I enrolled in more classes than I needed and studied every moment I could.
 I wrote books, contributed to open-source projects, and fell in love with software engineering all over again.

-By the end of my PhD, I turned down a postdoc offer at Los Alamos for a job as a Software Engineer at Yelp.
+By the end of my PhD, I turned down a postdoc offer at the Los Alamos National Laboratory for a job as a Software Engineer at Yelp.
 In less than a year, I was poached by Apple.
 After working as an engineer for a while, I realized I wanted to start my own company — something my dad had always dreamed of but could never pursue due to the difficult economic situation in Brazil.